mspass-team/mspass/docs/source/user_manual/memory_management.rst

 spark to clear memory stored in the data objects when no longer needed.
 If either are not working properly, catastrophic failure is likely to eventually occur with upscaling of a workflow.

+At this point it is worth noting a special issue about memory management on a desktop system.
+Many to most users will likely want to prototype any python scripts on a desktop before porting the code to a large cluster.
+Furthermore, many research applications don't require a giant cluster to be feasible but can profit from multicore processing on a current generation desktop.
+On a desktop "cluster memory" and "system memory" are the same thing.
+There are a few corollaries to that statement that are worth pointing out as warnings for desktop use:
+-  Beware running large memory apps if you are running MsPASS jobs on the same system.
+Many common tools today are prone to extreme memory bloat.
+It is standard practice today to keep commonly used apps memory resident to provide instantaneous use by "clicking on" an app to make it active.
+If you plan to process data with MsPASS on a desktop plan to reduce memory resident apps to a minimum.
+-  Running MsPASS on a desktop can produce unexpected memory faults from other processes that you may not be aware of consuming memory.
+   If your job aborts with a memory fault, first try closing every other application and running the job again with the system memory monitor tool running simultaneously.

 In working with very large data sets there is the added constraint of what file systems are available to store the starting waveform data,